Name and location of repository

 Immediate source of acquisition

 Beginning in at the TMC Historical Project Luncheon on December 14, 1973, some tapes were provided directly to the TMC Library by the Texas Medical Center Historical Resources Project.
-Many videos in the MHC collection have markings indicating they were indeed part of the Library's circulating collection.
+Many videos in the MHC collection have markings indicating they were indeed part of the Library's collection.